desrod/juju-sosreport/README.md

 ansible-playbook -v jsos.yaml -i juju-inventory.yaml -l ceph-osd
 ```

-Note that I've limited the collection to the 'ceph-osd' nodes in this specific case.
-If you don't pass a filter (-l ceph-osd), then it will collect sosreports from ALL of your units, which may not be what you want.
+Note that I've limited the collection to the `ceph-osd` nodes in this specific case.
+If you don't pass a filter (`-l ceph-osd`), then it will collect sosreports from ALL of your units, which may not be what you want.

-After the collection is done, it will fetch those files from the units and put them into /tmp/files/ in your controller.
-You can change that in the playbook where indicated, if you want a different path.
+After the collection is done, it will fetch those files from the units and put them into /tmp/sosreport-{case_id}/ in your controller.
+You can change that in the playbook's `vars.yaml` file where indicated, if you want a different path.

+From there, the collected sosreports will be uploaded to the support portal, using the support user, password and SSH key file to authenticate.
+They will land in a directory named for the `case_id`, with files depositied inside that directory.

 ### TODO